spell-music/amsterdam/README.md

  Amsterdam catalog of Csound instruments
 ======================================

-[Catalog of the Csound instruments ](http://www.codemist.co.uk/AmsterdamCatalog/) implemented in Haskell (see csound-expression).
+[Catalog of Csound instruments ](http://www.codemist.co.uk/AmsterdamCatalog/) implemented in Haskell (see csound-expression).